One Hundred Sixty Five

 What gives us the right to decide?

-We do, without the burden of philosophical introspection.
+We do, without the burden of philosophical introspection, without existential angst or even a nervous twitch.

 One Hundred Sixty Seven